Rhode Island Layoffs — May 2015

 | United Airlines, Inc.'s Airport Operations Division | Warwick | 54 | Closure |

-The biggest impact was at United Airlines, Inc.'s Airport Operations Division at its Warwick facility, reporting 57 affected workers.
+The largest notice was filed by United Airlines, Inc.'s Airport Operations Division at its Warwick facility, reporting 57 affected workers.
 United Airlines, Inc.'s Airport Operations Division followed with 54 workers.

 Trend & Outlook